 Best budget hi-fi speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget hi-fi speakers you can buy in 2019.

-We've trawled through our reviews – new and old – to present the best budget pairs of speakers you can buy, which won't break the bank - including standmounts, floorstanders and desktop speakers.
+We've trawled through our reviews – new and old - to present the best budget hi-fi speakers you can buy.

-Our list spans several brands from KEF to Mission, Monitor Audio to Tannoy and beyond - which just goes to show how many excellent budget hi-fi speakers are out there.
+Our list spans several brands from KEF to Mission, Monitor Audio to B&W and beyond, which just goes to show how many excellent budget hi-fi speakers are out there.
+And as we enter shopping season, there are many Black Friday speaker deals to take advantage of.

 There's no shortage of talented budget speakers on the market, so it takes something really special to top our list.
 Needless to say, these Elacs sound sensational for the money.